Endometriosis Treatment in Creve Coeur, MO

-Condition description:
+Condition Description

 Most common in woman between the ages of 30 and 40, endometriosis occurs when bits of uterus lining grow beyond the usual division and into fallopian tubes, on the ovaries, on uterus ligaments, even on the intestines, and other abdominal cavity structures

-Commons symptoms:
+Commons Symptoms

 Chronic pelvic pain and discomfort which can be last all month.
 The worse symptoms usually appear during the menstrual period and can include severe menstrual pain, excessive bleeding, diarrhea, nausea and vomiting.
 Painful ovulation can also occur.
 Endometriosis can result in painful intercourse and infertility.

-Underlying causes:
+Underlying Causes

 Controversy continues over the possible cause of endometriosis.